kfahn22/NOAA_final_project/noaa.md

 ## Synopsis

-This It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set.
-What is perhaps unexpected is that excessive heat leads to the most deaths.
+It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set (refer to Table 1).
+What is perhaps unexpected is that excessive heat causes the most deaths (refer to Table 2).
 As my daughter pointed out, if the news outlets warn of a major impending storm, most reasonable people make plans to move out of harm's way.
 This is less likely to be true when there is a forecast of higher than normal temperatures; hence, the higher death rate.
-While excessive heat causes the most deaths, tornados lead to a greater number of toal injuries and deaths.
+While excessive heat causes the most deaths, tornados lead to a greater number of combined injuries and deaths -- and in 2011 there was a very large number of fatalities/injuries caused by tornados (see Figures 2 and 3).

 Does the document have a synopsis that describes and summarizes the data analysis in less than 10 sentences?

 ##  Data Processing